 Description of the Issue

-The federal Endangered Species Act imposes significant constraints on water flows in the Rio Grande.
+The federal Endangered Species Act can impose significant constraints on managing water flows in the Rio Grande.

 The 1973 Endangered Species Act (16 U.S.C. § 1531 et seq.) established requirements for protecting and conserving federally listed threatened and endangered plants and animals as well as the habitats they occupy.
 It includes provisions for the U.S. Fish and Wildlife Service (FWS) and/or NOAA’s National Marine Fisheries Service (NMFS) for marine species to list species’ statuses and designate their critical habitats to include specific area(s) occupied and potentially occupied by the species when listed.
 Such areas are to hold those physical or biological features essential to the conservation of the species and may require special management considerations or protection.
 ESA also provides the opportunity to develop and implement “recovery plans” to aid the conservation and survival of the species listed, unless such a plan will not promote the conservation of the species.
 Produced recovery plans must (1) describe what is needed to return the species to a healthy state; (2) include criteria defining this healthy state so that, when achieved, the species can be removed from listing; and (3) estimates of the time required for recovery and how much it will cost.
 The ESA also requires a review of all listed species at least once every five years, followed by a review of any approved recovery plans using available monitoring data to determine whether the plan needs revision and, if so, the revision produced